prasunsultania/demoblog/README.md

  	<li>PaaS Deployments:
  	    <ul>
  		    <li>Currently code is deployed to CloudControl and Heroku by Travis CI once all the tests are passing</li>
- 		    <li>Code is almost PaaS Platform agnostic, it needs correct env variables to be set</li>
+ 		    <li>Code is PaaS Platform agnostic, it needs correct env variables to be set.
+Please refer .env.js fore the same.</li>
  		</ul>
  	</li>
 </ul>